archiveOfMyLearning/Music-Advisor/README.md

 # Spotify Music Advisor
-This is an educational project from JetBrains Academy named Music Advisor (https://hyperskill.org/projects/62?track=12)
+This is an educational project from JetBrains Academy named [Music Advisor](https://hyperskill.org/projects/62?track=12).
+The app is a CLI utility that uses [Spotify web API](https://developer.spotify.com/documentation/web-api/reference/#/).
+The Spotify API wrapper located in **spotifyapi** package and separated from CLI app logic, and can be reused.

 Command line interface accept commands:
 <code>auth</code> -- starts authorization flow